dotnet/AspNetCore.Docs/aspnetcore/spa/angular.md

 ---
 title: Use the Angular project template
 author: SteveSandersonMS
-description: Learn how to get started with the ASP.NET Core Single-Page Application (SPA) release candidate project template for Angular and the Angular CLI.
+description: Learn how to get started with the ASP.NET Core Single Page Application (SPA) project template for Angular and the Angular CLI.
 manager: wpickett
 ms.author: scaddie
 ms.custom: mvc
-ms.date: 12/06/2017
+ms.date: 02/21/2018
 ms.devlang: csharp
 ms.prod: aspnet-core
 ms.technology: aspnet
 ms.topic: article
 uid: spa/angular
 ---
-# Use the Angular project template (release candidate)
+# Use the Angular project template

 > [!NOTE]
-> This documentation isn't about the released Angular project template. **This documentation is about the release candidate of the Angular template.** We hope to ship the released version in early 2018.
+> This documentation isn't about the Angular project template included in ASP.NET Core 2.0.
+It's about the newer Angular template to which you can update manually.
+The template is included in ASP.NET Core 2.1 by default.

-The updated Angular project template provides a convenient starting point for ASP.NET Core apps using Angular 5 and the Angular CLI to implement a rich, client-side user interface (UI).
+The updated Angular project template provides a convenient starting point for ASP.NET Core apps using Angular and the Angular CLI to implement a rich, client-side user interface (UI).

 The template is equivalent to creating an ASP.NET Core project to act as an API backend and an Angular CLI project to act as a UI.
 The template offers the convenience of hosting both project types in a single app project.
 Consequently, the app project can be built and published as a single unit.

 ## Create a new app

-To get started, ensure you've [installed the updated Angular project template](xref:spa/index#installation).
-These instructions don't apply to the previous Angular project template included in the .NET Core 2.0.x SDK.
+If using ASP.NET Core 2.0, ensure you've [installed the updated Angular project template](xref:spa/index#installation).
+If you have ASP.NET Core 2.1, there's no need to install it.

 Create a new project from a command prompt using the command `dotnet new angular` in an empty directory.
 For example, the following commands create the app in a *my-new-app* directory and switch to that directory: